aswardly/sstest/README.md

 Installation instructions:
 1. Download or clone source files from repository to your local directory.
 2. Configure a new virtual host in your Apache configuration file.
-Refer to 'Apache Setup' from [here](https://github.com/zendframework/ZendSkeletonApplication/blob/master/README.md)
+Refer to 'Apache Setup' from [here](https://github.com/zendframework/ZendSkeletonApplication/blob/master/README.md).
+Set directory '**/public/**' as document root in your web server.
-2. Open your console, navigate to source file location, run command: 'composer install' (this is needed so composer will download required libraries).
+3. Open your console, navigate to source file location, run command: 'composer install' (this is needed so composer will download required libraries and place them in '**/vendor/**' folder).
-3. Create a new database schema in mysql, run the sql commands from file: 'sstest_sql.sql' in the new schema.
+4. Create a new database schema in mysql, run the sql commands from file: 'sstest_sql.sql' in the new schema.
-4. Navigate to 'config/autoload' folder, replace the mysql database name in 'global.php' and mysql username and password in 'local.php'.
-Use the same database name from step 2.
+5. Navigate to '**/config/autoload/**' folder, replace the mysql database name in '**global.php**' and mysql username and password in '**local.php**'.
+Use the same database name from step 4.
-5. Set directory 'public' as document root in your web server.

 You can now run the application.
 Refer to the [API doc](APIDOC.md) for details on testing.

 Running Unit Test
 -----------------
-Unit tests is performed by using PHPUnit which will become avaialbe after running 'composer install' during offline installation.
+Unit tests are performed by using PHPUnit which will become avaialbe after running '**composer install**' during offline installation.
 The test configuration is located at '/tests' and the unit test code is located at 'test' folder under '/module' (e.g. /module/Emoneygw/test/)

 Running unit tests requires console access.
 You can perform this after following offline installation steps above.